Processor

 CPU_BOOST_ON_BAT=0

-Configure CPU “turbo boost” (Intel) or “turbo core” (AMD) feature (0 = disable / 1 = allow).
+Configure CPU “turbo boost” (Intel) or “core performance boost” aka “turbo core” (AMD):

 Note

-A value of 1 does not activate boosting, it just allows it.
+A value of 1 does not activate boosting, it just allows it

 CPU_HWP_DYN_BOOST_ON_AC/BAT

-Version 1.4 and higher
+Version 1.4 and newer

 CPU_HWP_DYN_BOOST_ON_AC=1